zulip/zulip/docs/development/using.md

 * Once the development server (`run-dev.py`) is running, you can visit
   <http://localhost:9991/> in your browser.
-* By default, the development server homepage just shows a list of the users that exist on the server and you can login as any of them by just clicking on a user.
+* By default, the development server homepage just shows a list of the users that exist on the server and you can log in as any of them by just clicking on a user.
     * This setup saves time for the common case where you want to test something other than the login process.